-But you don’t have to take my word for it!
+But you don’t have to take our word for it!
 You can try both of these out for yourself by clicking the buttons below and taking out a trial with Shopify or starting a free account with Wix.

 Try Shopify for Yourself

-14 Day Free Trial, No Credit Card Needed
+14-Day Free Trial, No Credit Card Needed

 Try Wix for Yourself